Townsend Lab – Jan 2023 outing (outdoor curling and heated igloos)

 Research Topic

-The Townsend Lab is interested in how the brain coordinates energy balance and how the central and peripheral nervous systems undergo plasticity.
-This research impacts the study of obesity, diabetes, metabolic syndrome, aging, and neurodegenerative diseases.
+The Townsend Lab researches how the brain coordinates energy balance and how the central and peripheral nervous systems undergo plasticity in the control of energy balance processes like appetite and calorie burning.
+This research impacts the study of obesity, diabetes, metabolic syndrome/cardiometabolic diseases, aging, and neurodegenerative diseases including peripheral neuropathy.
 We utilize both in vitro and in vivo models, integrating the fields of neurobiology, metabolism & biochemistry, physiology & endocrinology, and cell/molecular biology.

-Our work includes the following topics: obesity and body weight regulation; hypothalamic and extra-hypothalamic control of appetite; CNS fuel utilization and energetics; dietary effects on energy balance; control of adipose tissue development and function (brown and white adipose tissues); activation of energy expenditure via peripheral nerve activity in adipose depots; adult neural stem cells; neurotrophic factors and neuropathy; and central and peripheral neural plasticity.
+Our work includes the following topics: obesity and body weight regulation; hypothalamic and extra-hypothalamic control of appetite; CNS control of fuel utilization and energetics; dietary effects on energy balance; control of adipose tissue development, metabolism, health, and functions (brown and white adipose tissues); activation of energy expenditure via peripheral nerve activity in adipose depots; adult neural stem cells; neurotrophic factors and neuropathy; and central and peripheral neural plasticity.
+In the adipose, we are focused on neuroimmune and neurovascular interactions.

 Research Program